 - Lastly, observe and test more than you act.
 Especially if you are using the AIDA formula.

 The neuromarketing industry is worth $2 billion for a reason: it is one of the most accurate ways of truly understanding your audience and personalizing your messages.

 It has some flaws.
 For once, it is expensive.
 Then there’s the fact that implementation takes a lot of time.
 But if someone told you that you’ll be able to literally get into your client’s head, wouldn’t you?

 About the Author:

-Eric is an sms marketing specialist at https://bsg.world/en/ who is always looking for the ways to improve his skills.
-He’s always traveling, when he's not at the computer.
-He likes to share his thoughts and believes that his articles will help a great amount of people.
+Eric is a digital marketing specialist at Axonim.com who is always looking for ways to improve his skills.
+He’s always traveling when he’s not at the computer.
+Eric likes to share his thoughts and believes that his articles will help a great number of people.
 Feel free to contact him on Twitter!